MicrosoftDocs/entra-docs/docs/identity-platform/reference-app-manifest.md

 Specifies what Microsoft accounts are supported for the current application.
 Supported values are:
 - `AzureADMyOrg` - Users with a Microsoft work or school account in my organization's Microsoft Entra tenant (for example, single tenant)
-- `AzureADMultipleOrgs` - Users with a Microsoft work or school account in any organization's Microsoft Entra tenant (for example, multi-tenant)
+- `AzureADMultipleOrgs` - Users with a Microsoft work or school account in any organization's Microsoft Entra tenant (for example, multitenant)
 - `AzureADandPersonalMicrosoftAccount` - Users with a personal Microsoft account, or a work or school account in any organization's Microsoft Entra tenant
 - `PersonalMicrosoftAccount` - Personal accounts that are used to sign in to services like Xbox and Skype.